Kalan-Lab/lsaBGC/README.md

 Please make sure to use v1.52+ of the pipeline - if you are using `lsaBGC-Easy.py` with antiSMASH, the default settings for antiSMASH based BGC prediction from v1.38 to v1.51 included the argument `--taxon fungi` by mistake.
 It should only be the default for the analagous `lsaBGC-Euk-Easy.py` program.

+In v1.53, we added missing singleton CDS features that were regarded as faulty by Panaroo analysis but might correspond to BGCs according to BGC prediction software.
+We also added a separate processing for resolved hierarchical ortholog groups from OrthoFinder analysis when working with fungal genomes to more directly use the results as is, rather than performing customized processing developed for investigation of bacterial genomes.

 ## Installation:

 ### Using Conda (for full usage of suite)